-- a.
-To familiarize the students with the key concepts of English grammar and to use them more sensitively in their day-to-day communication needs. - b.
-To help students towards a better language use through the understanding of the sentence patterns in English. - c.
-To help the students develop a sense of English grammar, idioms, syntax, semantics and their usage. - d.
-To develop the logical and analytical skills in the use of language for communication. - e.
-To familiarize students with contemporary English usage
+• Determine the key concepts of English grammar and to apply them more sensitively in their day-to-day communication needs.

+- Manipulate the language in a better way by understanding the sentence patterns in English. - Develop a sense of English grammar, idioms, syntax, semantics and their usage - Develop the logical and analytical skills in the use of language for communication. - Appraise contemporary English usage.